oxygen-dioxide/OpenUtau-Wiki/FAQ.md

 ## Why no sound?
 - Open Preferences and test the audio device.
 - Make sure resampler selected in Preferences is compatible.
+If your resamplers were patched, try unpatched ones.
 - Make sure a singer is installed and selected.
 - Open up midi window.
-If notes are semi transparent and phonemes and expressions below don't show up, the lyrics does not work with the selected phonemizer and the voicebank.
+If notes are semi transparent, and phonemes pitches, and expressions below don't show up, the lyrics does not work with the selected phonemizer and the voicebank.

 ## Why the voicebank doesn't show up?
 - OpenUtau relies on character.txt to detect voicebanks.